Loading...

 Patterns

-• Offline-first UI: everything important works with zero network.
+• Offline-first UI: Everything important works with zero network.

-• Idempotent events: retried events don’t duplicate steps.
+• Idempotent events: Retried events don’t duplicate steps.

-• Escalation ladder: small→medium→large model hops only when needed.
+• Escalation ladder: Small → medium → large model hops only when needed.

-Minimal State Machine (pseudocode)
+Minimal State Machine

 stateDiagram-v2